And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 They had by law to cover, but they couldn't keep operating.

-So we're short 11 emergency rooms, and this is for the Los Angeles Times about a year ago.
+And this is from the Los Angeles Times about a year ago.

 We're short 11 emergency rooms.

-What you look and see as the grass being greener is not almost in all cases is not what it appears to be.
+What you look and see as the grass being greener is not, almost in all cases, is not what it appears to be.

-The grass is seldom greener.
+The grass is seldom greener because everything is relative.

-I understand as well as anybody the frustration over illegal aliens and the fact that they get, well, I don't know about housing, I don't know where that comes from, but the uh medical care and so forth and so on.
+I understand as well as anybody the frustration over illegal aliens and the fact that they get, well, I don't know about housing.

 And I understand for young people starting out that you can't afford the house that you grew up in.